 These fresh collard greens are seasoned with diced bacon or hog jowl.
 Rinse the greens several times before trimming and chopping.
 There's nothing worse than biting into gritty greens.

 We add about 2 tablespoons of cider vinegar or pepper vinegar sauce to the greens as they cook, and many Southern cooks add a teaspoon or two of sugar.

 Serve the collard greens with hot baked cornbread and pepper vinegar sauce.
 To make your own homemade pepper sauce, see the instructions below the recipe.

-- Wash collard greens in about 3 to 4 changes of water, until no sandy sediment can be felt in the bottom of the sink or bowl.
+Wash collard greens in about 3 to 4 changes of water, until no sandy sediment can be felt at the bottom of the sink or bowl.

 Serves 4 to 6.

 Add 2 tablespoons of cider vinegar and a few tablespoons of tomato paste to the greens along with the seasonings.

 Brown the onions with the bacon or hog jowl before adding them to the pot.